 - Some customers like the heavy-duty stitching, which should last for a long time.

 - Available in different colors to match up with your gym gear

 - Might be a bit tight fitting for athletes with bigger wrists

-Just be aware that if you have a particularly large wrist, then these might feel a bit tight.
+Just be aware that if you have a particularly large wrist, then this wrist protector might feel a bit tight.
 But with the length of these lifting straps, it can provide a strong wrap on the bar to help you lift with more confidence.

 3 - Dark Iron Fitness Leather Lifting Straps

 Leather lifting straps may offer two good advantages.
 First of all, they should last a lot longer, and secondly, they should offer a good bit more grip than cotton or nylon straps.

 We also like that the added layers of reinforced stitching may make these lifting straps suitable for lifters who get into the competitive weight ranges.